Arcyriea/Arsenal-Forgery/README.md

 To find out how to use the Beta version of the game: https://www.youtube.com/watch?v=YlrH2QpESTI or https://www.wikihow.com/Enable-Steam-Beta

 Ignore these two files called ".gitattributes" and "_config.yml".
 They have nothing to do with the mod.

+You can use this mod outside steam folder but, the blocks ID won't be relocated.